sticklerm3/My-Siri-iOS-shortcuts/README.md

 youtube-dl “$1”
 ```

+### README-Gen

+**What it does:** Prompts you for input to generate a basic README.md file for your project!
+Its pretty basic for now, and will work on setting more variable customizations and support for initializing into WorkingCopy.

 * * *

 Feel free to customize to your own preferences!
 And if you have any cool ideas or recommendations don't hesitate to let me know!